In this article, you'll learn the following:

-To get here, catch the train to Bournemouth station, before hopping on the 5a bus towards Bournemouth town centre.
+To get there, catch the train to Bournemouth station, before hopping on the 5a bus towards Bournemouth town centre.

 Kew Gardens is known for its spectacular themed displays throughout the year, and it comes as no surprise that its Christmas display is particularly breath-taking.
 Round up your family and take a magical trip along the garden’s one-mile route through trees adorned with lights, before stopping to witness the fascinating laser projections that light up the night sky.

-The nearest station to Kew Gardens is Kew Bridge.
+The nearest SWR station to Kew Gardens is Kew Bridge.

 Windsor on Ice, Windsor

-For a great value family day out, head to Windsor on Ice.
+For a great value family day out, head to Windsor on Ice open from Friday the 17th of November until the 7th of January.
 This fully covered ice rink promises fun no matter the weather, making it a wonderful rainy day activity.
 All levels of experience are welcome, and the skating rink even offers a special day for little ones called Tiny Tuesdays where there are no minimum age restrictions—perfect for the toddlers and beginners.